See the process.

 The first review is a fit check, not a sales trap.

-The first call is designed to understand whether your follow-up system is actually the problem.
-If the sprint is not useful for your situation, we will say so.
+The first call is designed to understand whether a revenue constraint can be identified from the evidence available and whether there is enough signal to make the monthly rhythm worthwhile.
+If the monitor is not useful for your situation, we will say so.

 Context

-What you sell, who you sell to, and where enquiries come from.
+What you sell, who you sell to, and where growth effort comes from.

 Fit decision

-Whether the Lead Leakage Sprint is the right next step.
+Whether the Revenue Constraint Monitor is the right next step.

 Scope Note